krzem5/Assembly-Single_Task_Kernel/docs/user.md

 void cpu_core_stop(void);
 ```

 Stops code execution on the current core.
-If the current core is the bootstrap core, the system is shutdown.
+If the current core is the bootstrap core, the system is soft-restarted.
 Otherwise, execution on the current core can be resumed via a call to `cpu_core_start`.

 ## Drive enumeration (`user/drive.h`)